lambchop96/cse15l-lab-reports/Lab5/lab-report-week-5.md

 technical/government/Gen_Account_Office/Statements_Feb28-1997_volume.txt
 ```

 Adding a plus sign before the byte count allows for searching for files that exceed a certain size.
 Here, we searched for files exceeding 250kb.
+This is useful in the situation that we want to eliminate large files from a file system.

 ```
 $ find technical/ -size +48k -size -50k